-The Chevrolet Camaro was born shortly after the initial success of the Ford Mustang, and has been one of the leaders of high performance-low cost cars.
+The Chevrolet Camaro was born shortly after the initial success of the Ford Mustang and has been one of the leaders of high performance-low cost cars.
 Many performance editions of the Camaro have come about over the years; SS, Yenko, Copo, Z28, and a few others.
 In 1988 Chevy dropped the Z28 and replaced it with the Camaro IROC Z28.
-Here’s seven good reasons to get your hands on one today.
+Here are seven good reasons to get your hands on one today.

 7. Small Block Chevy

 The IROC Z came equipped with either a 305cid or 350cid engine depending on the model.
 The 305cid only made a measly 210 horsepower or 230 horsepower with the optional G92 performance package.
 The 350cid made 245 horsepower, which is still very lacking by today’s standards, but very respectable for the time period.
 The IROC Z is choked up mostly by emissions equipment that kills power output.
 Once all the emissions equipment is deleted (illegal), it can make as much as 280 horsepower for the 350cid engine.